larrybotha/rust-by-example/16-traits/README.md

     ```

 - a limitation of using the `impl Trait` is that the turbofish syntax may not be
-  used to coerce types, either when it is used for function arguments, or
+  used to coerce types, either when it is used for argument types, or
   return types

+### Supertraits

+- Rust doesn't have inheritance, but we can define a trait as being a supertrait
+    of another:

+    ```rust
+    trait SuperTrait {
+      // ...
+    }

+    trait SubTrait: SuperTrait {
+      //
+    }
+    ```
+- traits that have supertraits require implementing all the associated functions
+    of the supertrait in addition to their own associated functions.
+Unlike in
+    Python where all methods may be defined in the class inheriting the super
+    classes, in Rust, each trait must be separately implemented
+- traits that have supertraits are called _subtraits_

+### Disambiguating overlapping traits

+-

 ## Additional